nickpending/asn2ip/README.md

 - Query CIDR prefix:
   `asn2ip -p 8.8.8.0/24`
 ## Flags
+`
+Flags:
   -a, -a	ASN to query, e.g., AS6431
   -i, -i	IP address to query
   -ipv4, -i	Display only IPv4 prefixes
   -ipv6, -i	Display only IPv6 prefixes
   -p, -p	CIDR prefix to query
-  -v, -v  Verbose output
-  -version, -v  Print the version and exit
+  -debug, -d	Print debug information including raw requests and responses -version, -v	Print the version and exit
+`
 ## Development
 To contribute to the project:

 1. Fork the repository.